sparkingweb/sqlite/README.md

 - drop support for iOS 8.x (was already dropped by cordova-ios@4.4.0)
 - ~~drop Android NDK build for x86_64 ([litehelpers/Cordova-sqlite-storage#772](https://github.com/litehelpers/Cordova-sqlite-storage/issues/772)); NDK build for x86 will still work on x86_64 if no other plugins have NDK build for x86_64; feedback is requested in case of interest in NDK build for x86_64~~
 - drop support for location: 0-2 values in openDatabase call (please use `location: 'default'` or `iosDatabaseLocation` setting in openDatabase as documented below)

-## Browser platform usage notes

-As stated above the browser platform will be supported _(with numbered parameters working_ using [kripken / sql.js](https://github.com/kripken/sql.js) (see [litehelpers/Cordova-sqlite-storage#576](https://github.com/litehelpers/Cordova-sqlite-storage/pull/576)) in the near future.
-Alternative solutions for now _(with no support for numbered parameters such as `?1`, `?2`, ...)_:

-- Use [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) as described in [brodybits/sql-promise-helper#4](https://github.com/brodybits/sql-promise-helper/issues/4)
-- Mocking on Ionic Native is possible as described in <https://www.techiediaries.com/mocking-native-sqlite-plugin/> and <https://medium.com/@tintin301/ionic-sqlite-storage-setting-up-for-browser-development-and-testing-67c0f17fc7af>

 ## About this plugin version